11 Business process management examples across industries

 Publish an incident form with severity, impact, and steps taken; notify the response group immediately and open a timeline note.
 After resolution, run a short post-incident review with owners and specific follow-ups.
 Close the loop by confirming those actions are completed.
 Clear templates reduce variance when stress is high.

 Automate the IT portion of employee lifecycle management.
 For onboarding, automatically create accounts, assign hardware, and grant access to necessary systems based on the new hire's role.
-For offboarding, create a process to revoke access, retrieve company assets, and archive data, ensuring a secure and efficient transition.
+For offboarding, revoke access, retrieve company assets, and archive data in a documented sequence so nothing is missed and no security gap opens between the last day and the next audit.

 Client onboarding

 Standardize your client intake process to capture all necessary project details, brand guidelines, and points of contact from the start.
-Automatically assign tasks to account managers, designers, and copywriters to kick off projects seamlessly.
+Automatically assign tasks to account managers, designers, and copywriters to kick off projects consistently so the first week is spent on the work, not on gathering the information that should have arrived with the signed contract.

 Creative workflow